-Love piecing and appliquéing quilt tops, but hate the actual work of quilting?
-Or are you in a hurry to finish a gift for a special occasion?
-A long arm quilting service can help, provided you pick the right one.
-You put plenty of effort into creating your quilt, so the person you choose to complete it needs to be able to do the job the right way.
+Love piecing and appliquéing quilts, but hate the rest?
+In a hurry to finish a gift for a special occasion?
+A long arm quilting service can help—just make sure you pick the right one.
+With all the effort you put into creating your quilt, the person you choose to complete it should be able to do the job right.

 These tips will help you choose the right person or business to complete your next quilt.